- Our Courses

-The MFA offers conservatoire actor training combined with industry-level postgraduate project work.
-Students are empowered to become agents of change through intensive small-group teaching, rehearsal and performance, personal mentoring and imaginative use of high-end technology to define and create new landscapes for dramatic art.
+The MFA Professional Acting provides accelerated conservatoire training combined with industry-level postgraduate project work.
+Graduates become agents for change through intensive small-group teaching, rehearsal and performance, mentoring and imaginative use of technology - defining and creating new landscapes for dramatic art.

 - Fees for each term must be paid in advance and no later than the date specified in the student’s offer letter.
 Any student who is in arrears with regard to his/her fees will not be able to progress with their training until all outstanding monies owed to LAMDA are paid.
 Students who have not paid fees in full prior to completing their programme of study will have their degree withheld until such payments are made.

 - Students, in exceptional circumstances, intending to leave LAMDA must give at least one full term's notice in writing of such intention to the Principal.
 Students will be liable for fees throughout the notice period (eg. if a student leaves halfway through the autumn term, they are liable for the remainder of the fees for that term and the full fees for the following spring term).
 This is only relevant to students who are not paying fees through the Student Loans Company.

 - In the unlikely event that LAMDA is compelled to close due to a force majeure, no fees can be returned nor compensation made for any period of tuition that may have been lost through the Academy’s inability to carry on its work as a result of circumstances beyond its control.

 Additional Course Costs